Home / Cities / Dating in Chicago: A Guide for Single Men

 Final Take

 Chicago rewards men who treat it like a city to live in, not a stop between coasts.
 Pick a neighborhood and become a regular somewhere.
 Bend your dating around the weather instead of disappearing for six months.
 Use the warm baseline as the advantage it is.
+And remember the part nobody tells you: summer is won in winter.
+Build the pipeline when it's cold, be the rare guy who's actually warm and funny in a city full of people grinding through the dark months, and by patio season you're choosing instead of scrambling.
+A no is information, not a wound.
+Keep the funnel full and let the seasons do the rest.
 The result is a dating experience dramatically lower-friction than the coasts, in a city most American men have never seriously considered, which is exactly why it works.

 Meet your AI dating coach